“I’ll bet you a dollar he strikes out!”

 But the old adage “Nothing ventured, nothing gained” is just part of the story.
 To me there is so much more.
 Life is not something that just happens to me.
 I need to participate in my life.
 Not just “be a part of something” but to actively “take part in” my life.
 And that involves risk.

 Our visit to France at the time was considered a risk by some.
-Several people in our tour group canceled their trip because of the violence that had jolted that country.
+Several people in our tour group canceled their trip because of the violence of terrorism that had recently jolted that country.
 But we noted the risk and refused to give in to the fear.
 We refused to allow some angry soul to create an atmosphere that sucked all of the joy out of our experiences.
 And we embraced each morning with the anticipation that we were in for a treat!

 It’s an even greater risk when I actively take part in my Christian life.
 The risk that someone, even a close family member or friend, will reject me for my faith.
 The risk that choices made with an eye to what is pleasing to my Lord will earn me arrows of ridicule… that I will be considered naïve to the ways of the “real” world.